mkeedlinger/wallpapers/README.md

 A repo of the best wallpapers we could find

+## Issues
+Find something that you think is a problem in this library?
+Send an issue our way!

 ## Contribushun
 Wanna contribute?
 Great!!
-There are two ways:

-- Fork this repo and create a pull request
-- Create an issue giving a link to the image
+Just create an issue giving a link to the image.

 ## Credits
 @janka102 started this out a long time ago, and contributed the most so far.